AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 #### zkEVM / ZKProver

 One of the core functionalities of aelf ZK-rollup's nodes is its zkEVM and ZKProver.
-The general operation flow is as follows: zkEVM / ZKProver receives a large batch of transactions from Layer 2, executes the transactions, and utilizes ZK (Zero-Knowledge) technology to generate zero-knowledge proofs.
+The general operation flow is as follows: zkEVM / ZKProver receives a large batch of transactions from Layer 2, executes the transactions, and utilises ZK (Zero-Knowledge) technology to generate zero-knowledge proofs.
 The proof generation process is outlined below:

 1. The node sends the contents of the Merkle tree to the database for storage.
 2. Subsequently, the node sends a batch of transactions to the ZKProver component.